SoheibKaddouri/smart-campus-api/READme.md

-**Why Query Parameters Are Better for Filtering Collections**
+# Why Query Parameters Are Better for Filtering Collections

-Using @QueryParam for filtering (e.g., /sensors?type=CO2) is the preferred RESTful design for search and filtering operations.
+Using `@QueryParam` for filtering (e.g., `/sensors?type=CO2`) is the preferred RESTful design for search and filtering operations.

-1\.
-Query parameters express optional filtering
+## 1. Query parameters express optional filtering

 Filtering is not a new resource — it is a variation of the same collection.

 Query parameters allow:

-/sensors → all sensors
+- `/sensors` → all sensors

-/sensors?type=CO2 → filtered sensors
+- `/sensors?type=CO2` → filtered sensors

-/sensors?status=ACTIVE\&type=CO2 → multiple filters
+- `/sensors?status=ACTIVE&type=CO2` → multiple filters

 Path parameters cannot express optional filters cleanly.

-2\.
-Path parameters imply a hierarchical resource
+## 2. Path parameters imply a hierarchical resource

 A URL like:

-/sensors/type/CO2
+`/sensors/type/CO2`

 suggests that “type” is a sub‑resource, which is not true.